bootdotdev/blog/content/clean-code/what-are-uuids-and-should-you-use-them.md

 ## Why are UUIDs only recently gaining popularity?

-All I can really do is guess, but I have a couple of candidate hypotheses.
+All I can do is guess, but I have a couple of candidate hypotheses.
+Let's quickly go over each possible explanation.

 ### 1. Making a UUID is slightly more complicated than just incrementing an integer